1st Airborne Division (United Kingdom): Formation history

 The 3rd Parachute Brigade was formed in November 1942 and assigned to the 1st Airborne Division.
 The brigade, under Brigadier Alexander Stanier, comprised the 7th (Light Infantry) Parachute Battalion, previously the 10th Battalion, Somerset Light Infantry, the 8th (Midlands) Parachute Battalion, converted from the 13th Battalion, Royal Warwickshire Regiment, and the 9th (Eastern and Home Counties) Parachute Battalion, formerly the 10th Battalion, Essex Regiment.

-Soon afterwards, the 1st Parachute Brigade left the division, to take part in Operation Torch, the Allied landings in North Africa, and ended up participating in numerous operations in North Africa, although fighting in an infantry role.
+Soon afterwards, the 1st Parachute Brigade left the division, to take part in Operation Torch, the Allied invasion of North Africa and ended up participating in numerous operations in North Africa, including three parachute operations, although it was more often fighting in an infantry role.

-In April 1943, the commander of the 1st Airlanding Brigade, Hopkinson, was promoted to major general and given command of the division.
+In April 1943, the commander of the 1st Airlanding Brigade, Hopkinson, was promoted to major general and given command of the division in succession to Browning.
 Later that year, the division was deployed to Tunisia for operations in the Mediterranean theatre.
-The 3rd Parachute Brigade and two battalions from the 1st Airlanding Brigade—the 1st Royal Ulster Rifles and 2nd Oxford and Bucks Light Infantry—remained behind in England, forming the nucleus of the newly raised 6th Airborne Division.
-On arrival, the 1st Airborne Division was reinforced by the 4th Parachute Brigade.
-The 4th Parachute Brigade had been formed in the Middle East during 1942.
+The 3rd Parachute Brigade and two battalions from the 1st Airlanding Brigade—the 1st Ulster Rifles and 2nd Ox and Bucks—remained behind in England, forming the nucleus of the new6th Airborne Division.

+The 1st Airborne Division was reinforced by the 4th Parachute Brigade, that had been formed in the Middle East during 1942.
 In addition to the 156th Parachute Battalion, which had been raised from British troops stationed in India, it comprised the 10th and 11th Parachute Battalions, which had been raised from troops based in Egypt and Palestine.

-The division took part in two brigade sized operations in Sicily, and an amphibious assault at Taranto in Italy.
+The division took part in two brigade sized operations in the Allied invasion of Sicily, and an amphibious assault at Taranto in the Allied invasion of Italy.
 During the fighting in Italy, Major General Ernest Down became the divisional commander, after his predecessor, Major General Hopkinson, died of wounds received in the fighting.
-After service in the Mediterranean, the division returned to England in December 1943, leaving the 2nd Parachute Brigade behind as an independent formation.
+After brief service in Italy, the division returned to England in December 1943, leaving the 2nd Parachute Brigade behind as an independent formation.

-1944–1945

-After the division arrived in England, Ernest Down was posted to India to oversee the formation of the 44th Indian Airborne Division, and was replaced by Major General Roy Urquhart.
+After the division arrived in England, Down was posted to India to oversee the formation of the 44th Indian Airborne Division, and was replaced by Major General Roy Urquhart.
 In September 1944, for Operation Market Garden in the Netherlands, the 1st Polish Parachute Brigade was attached to the division.
 Following Market Garden, fewer than 2,200 men from the 10,000 that were sent to the Netherlands returned to the British lines.

-Having suffered such severe casualties, the 4th Parachute Brigade was disbanded, with its surviving men being posted to the 1st Parachute Brigade.
+Having suffered such severe casualties, the 4th Parachute Brigade was disbanded, with its survivors being posted to the 1st Parachute Brigade.
 The division then went through a period of reorganisation, but had still not fully recovered by the end of the war, due to the acute shortage of manpower throughout the British Army in 1944–1945.
-Still under strength in May 1945, it was sent to Norway to disarm the German army of occupation; returning to Britain in November 1945 where the 1st Airborne Division was disbanded.
+Still under strength in May 1945 with the End of World War II in Europe, it was sent to Norway to disarm the German army of occupation; returning to Britain in November 1945 where the 1st Airborne Division was disbanded.